BeatTogether/BeatTogether.Quest/README.md

 **PLEASE USE MANUAL INSTALL FOR NOW.
 THE MOD IS IN BETA AND ISN'T LISTED TILL IT IS STABLE.
 THIS WILL BE REMOVED WHEN ITS AVAILABLE.**

-Here is how to install the mod in headset:
+~~Here is how to install the mod in headset:
-- Go to the Browser section of the BMBF app.
+~~- Go to the Browser section of the BMBF app.
-- Click the small globe icon in the top right-hand corner and click QuestBoard
-- Hit "Download Mods"
+~~- Click the small globe icon in the top right-hand corner and click QuestBoard ~~- Hit "Download Mods"
-- Scroll down till you find "BeatTogether" and hit the blue download button on the right hand side.
+~~- Scroll down till you find "BeatTogether" and hit the blue download button on the right hand side.
-- It will say its downloaded.
+~~- It will say its downloaded.
 Make sure to hit "Sync to Beat Saber" to apply changes

-You are now ready to play!
+~~You are now ready to play!~~

 **Manual Install:**